Le Pen Posts Strong Showing, Pro-Europe Eyes Turn to Macron

 “We have here, one the one hand, the French who are confident in the future, who are optimistic, who want economic openness,” said Alessia Lefebure, a French politics expert at Columbia University.
 “On the other side … it’s the French who are scared about the future,” and who are nostalgic for what they imagine was the security and certainty of a bygone era.

-Le Pen, whose result Sunday was the best ever for the National Front, tried to polish some of her party’s shabbier edges during the campaign, but has not shied from her core message, which is that “civilization” is under siege.
+Le Pen, whose result Sunday was the best ever for the National Front in a presidential election, tried to polish some of her party’s shabbier edges during the campaign, but has not shied from her core message, which is that “civilization” is under siege.

 “Globalization puts our civilization at risk,” Le Pen said in her Sunday victory speech.

-Note: This post was updated to include more complete results from the Ministry of the Interior.